 Supporting documents and any comments we receive on this docket may be viewed at http://www.regulations.gov/#!docketDetail;D-APHIS-2018-0093 or in our reading room, which is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW, Washington, DC.
 Normal reading room hours are 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
 To be sure someone is there to help you, please call (202) 799-7039 before coming.

 FOR FURTHER INFORMATION CONTACT:

-For information on the regulations for privately owned quarantine facilities for ruminants, contact Dr. Oriana Beemer, Staff Veterinarian, Live Animal Imports, National Import Export Services, VS, APHIS, 4700 River Road Unit 39, Riverdale, MD 20737; (301) 851-3300.
-For copies of more detailed information on the information collection, contact Ms. Kimberly Hardy, APHIS' Information Collection Coordinator, at (301) 851-2483.
+For information on the regulations for privately owned quarantine facilities for ruminants, contact Dr. Alexandra MacKenzie, Senior Staff Veterinarian, Live Animal Imports, Strategy and Policy, VS, APHIS, 4700 River Road Unit 39, Riverdale, MD 20737-1236; (301) 851-3300, option #2.
+For more detailed information on the information collection, contact Ms. Kimberly Hardy, APHIS' Information Collection Coordinator, at (301) 851-2483.

 End Further Info

 Title: Standards for Privately Owned Quarantine Facilities for Ruminants.Start Printed Page 2154

 Type of Request: Reinstatement of an information collection.

 Abstract: The Animal Health Protection Act (7 U.S.C.
 8301 et seq.), authorizes the Secretary of Agriculture to, among other things, prohibit or restrict the importation and interstate movement of animals and animal products into the United States to prevent the introduction of animal diseases and pests.